It’s about time we talk about the terms used to define the sparkling wine sweetness in the different types of bubbly wine.

 If you have been around for a while, you know this is my go-to.
 I absolutely love sparkling wine for so many reasons.

-Sparkling wine is any bubbly wine that is made outside of any of those areas mentioned above.
-Most of the time, sparkling wine is made using the same grapes and same method as champagne, but not always.
+Sparkling wine is any bubbly wine that is made outside of any of those regions mentioned above.
+Most of the time, sparkling wine is made using the same grapes and using the traditional method, but not always.
 Because there are less strict regulations, winemakers can be a little more creative.

 And why do I love sparkling wine so much?
 Because it’s easily accessible and you can often times go visit the winery because it may just be a short flight away.
 And you can’t beat the price point compared to champagne.